The private world of Freddie Mercury

 London (CNN)It's been 25 years since the death of rock legend Freddie Mercury.
 But in London, the Queen vocalist's memory is being brought to life with a new exhibition.

-Timed to coincidence with what would have been his 70th birthday (he was born Sept.
+Timed to coincide with what would have been his 70th birthday (he was born Sept.
 5, 1946), "A Kind of Magic" brings together intimate photos from the performer's performances, parties and personal life as captured by celebrity photographer and close friend Richard Young.

 "This isn't a tribute to Freddie, this is a tribute to my friend, to someone who I really adored and loved as a person," said Young, who has also photographed the likes of Mick Jagger, Michael Jackson, Elizabeth Taylor, David Bowie and Princess Diana.